-Sweet Potato + Kale Ravioli with a Lemon + Thyme Cream Sauce
+Sweet Potato and Kale Ravioli with a Lemon and Thyme Cream Sauce

 Sweet Potato + Kale Filling

-- Mix flour and salt.
-Make a hole in the middle and, with a fork, whisk the eggs then begin stirring, gradually adding in more flour until it comes together as a dough.
-Knead with your hands on a counter for 5-10 minutes, until the dough is smooth.
+- Mix the flour and salt.
+Make a hole in the center of the flour and mix in the eggs with a fork, gradually adding in more flour until it comes together as a dough.
+Knead the dough on a counter for 5-10 minutes, until the dough is smooth.
 Cover well and let rest for 1 hour.

 Sweet Potato + Kale Filling